 Here we present to you top-5 famous in the States mattress brands and their average mattress prices.

 Saatva specializes in luxury mattresses, so you shouldn’t expect low prices from them.
-Their mattresses have individually wrapped coils, foam edge support, spinal zoning, and so on.
+Their mattresses have individually wrapped coils, provide sleepers with a good edge support, and offer great spinal alignment.

 The price for their most common Saatva Luxury Firm Queen is 1,299 USD, and Saatva Classic costs 1,727 USD.

 2. Loom & Leaf

 Loom & Leaf is Saatva’s branch which specializes in memory foam mattresses.
 You can create your own mattress by choosing its size, comfort level, adding foundation, and so on.
 This allows you to control the pricing.

 Puffy is famous for its memory foam multi-layer mattresses.
 The company claims its mattresses adjust to all sleeping types, and they provide the customers with free shipping and lifetime guarantee.

 Simple Puffy Mattress Queen costs between 496 - 795 USD, while Puffy Lux Mattress Queen costs around 1,145 USD - 1,445 USD (the pricing depends on the discount season).